 1. What is the likely impact on equality of opportunity for those affected by this policy, for each of the Section 75 categories?

-Details of the likely policy impacts on Religious Belief The policy is unlikely to impact on equality of opportunity for this category.
-The policy is technical in nature.
+Details of the likely policy impacts on Religious Belief

+The policy is unlikely to impact on equality of opportunity for this group.
+It is technical in nature.

 What is the level of impact?
 None